ryapric/boilerplate/terraform/README.md

 - `modules/`: Contains additional subfolders for Terraform modules.
-These can be organized however you see fit, but need at least a `main.tf` (or similar), an `inputs.tf` for input variable expectations, and an `outputs.tf` for exporting output values to the caller.
+These can be organized however you see fit, but need at least a `main.tf` (or similar), an `inputs.tf` or `variables.tf` for input variable expectations, and an `outputs.tf` for exporting output values to the caller.
 These subfolders can also each be in their own separate repo, and your caller can reference the repo URL in the `source` field.
 They are only local here for structure/content reference.

 - `tfvars/`: Variables to pass to called modules, stored in `.tfvars` files by environment name.

+- `config-files/`: Folder with configuration files, startup scripts, etc. Please read the section titled "Infrastructure-as-Code and Configuration Management" below for a cautionary word on this.

 How to use
 ----------